kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This approach, taken by the team at Pairwise, introduces a "pre-filtering" step in which voters score each project on a scale of 1 to 5 stars.
 This scoring process "buckets" projects into one of five tiers, with pairwise contests being held only among projects of the same tier.
-The result is that the number of votes required shrinks to $O(k^2)/5$ -- an 80% reduction -- by ensuring that the quadratic creation of pairs occurs in smaller sets.
+The result is that the number of votes required shrinks by 80% by ensuring that the quadratic creation of pairs occurs in smaller sets.

 Star grouping can also be adapted to settings where the categorization is not of _quality_, but of _type_.
 In cases where the items being considered are not all of the same type, star grouping can help cluster like items together, simplifying downstream voting.

 ### Active Ranking

-Another approach for reducing the number of votes would is through a technique called "active ranking," an extension of the machine learning concept of "[dueling bandits](https://www.cs.cornell.edu/people/tj/publications/yue_etal_09a.pdf)."
+Another approach for reducing the number of votes would is through a technique called "active ranking," an adaptation of the "[dueling bandits](https://www.cs.cornell.edu/people/tj/publications/yue_etal_09a.pdf)" algorithm from machine learning.
 Active ranking works by surfacing pairs not at random, but based on the _uncertainty_ of that pair.
 The intuition is that among the entire set of items, some pairwise judgments are more "obvious" than others, and so don't need to be voted on -- bear vs rabbit.
 Active ranking direct valuable voter attention to the pairs which are the most ambiguous, and thus provide the most information -- bear vs lion.

 Done well, we can imagine needing as few as $O(k)$ votes -- a different complexity class entirely compared to $O(k^2)$.

-To understand why this is possible, observe that any weighting of $k$ items can be expressed as a set of $k-1$ scalars, representing the pairwise _ratio_ of two adjacent items:
+To understand why this is possible, observe that any weighting of $k$ items can be expressed as a set of $k-1$ scalars (up to an overall scaling factor), representing the pairwise _ratio_ of two adjacent items:

 $$
 [a = .1, b = .2, c = .3, d = .4] <=> [b = 2a, c = 1.5b, d = 1.33c]